nextbreakpoint/infrastructure-as-code/README.md

     NOTE: Default user is "elastic" with password "changeme"

-All containers running on the Swarm are configured to send the logs to Logstash, therefore the logs are available in Kibana.
+All containers running on the Swarm are configured to send logs to Logstash, therefore the logs are available in Kibana.

 ## Metrics and monitoring